metamn/rough-hands/README.md

 ```

 The documentation for installing and using these technologies is out of scope of this current document.
 On request a tutorial can be put together.

+### Naming conventions

+CSS class names always follow HTML class names.
+This consistency is necessary for clean and maintainable code.